Blogs about Gluten In Unexpected Places

 (Updated 28th July 2012)

-Just two weeks on from this rather comprehensive article about coeliac disease in the mainstream media, there is yet another article, published today which touched on an interesting topic: hot chips.
+Just two weeks on from thisexternal link rather comprehensive article about coeliac disease in the mainstream media, there is yet another articleexternal link, published today which touched on an interesting topic: hot chips.

 The article mentions hot chips as being a "safe option" for coeliacs (being potato).
 But how safe are they really?
 As the article points out, the same oil is used to fry crumbed and battered fish, posing a potential cross contamination risk.
 From what I have read online, gluten is not soluble (won't dissolve) in oil, therefore the reuse of oil is not actually a problem, but pieces of batter or crumb floating around in the oil are going to be major issue for us.
 The safety of our hot chips will therefore depend a lot on the practices of the establishment.